Viterbo Lazio, Italy Travel Guide

 Local shops offer rentals, great for exploring lakes and countryside.
 No city-wide sharing program.

 Drive on the right.
-Seatbelts mandatory.
+You must wear seatbelts.
 ZTLs restrict historic center access.
 Parking mainly outside of urban walls.

 Viterbo’s compact nature and charming streets make walking and cycling appealing ways to discover.
 The medieval San Pellegrino quarter is highly pedestrian-friendly.